 Tone suggestions matter least for ranking but can affect user engagement, so adjust them based on your brand voice rather than chasing a perfect score.

 Setting up the Semrush SEO Writing Assistant requires different installation steps depending on which platform you use, but each process takes less than five minutes once you have a Semrush account.
 You'll need an active subscription or trial to connect the tool to your documents, and the setup happens through extensions, plugins, or add-ins specific to each platform.
+Here's how to use the Semrush SEO Writing Assistant on each supported platform.

 After logging in, you enter your target keyword and select your target audience location.
 The tool runs its initial analysis against top-ranking pages and displays your baseline score.
 You can now write or edit your document while recommendations update in real time on the sidebar.